Traeger-GmbH/codabix-docker/README.md

 ## Restoring from a backup file

-To restore the configuration from a CoDaBix backup file the file has to be accessible inside the container (e.g. by mounting its containing directory).
+To restore the configuration from a Codabix backup file the file has to be accessible inside the container (e.g. by mounting its containing directory).
 An environment variable `CODABIX_RESTORE_FILE` is used to pass its path to the startup script.

 The following command assumes that the backup file is located on the host's filesystem under the path `/home/SomeUser/codabix/restore-file.cbx`.